Ratherman/AI/DeepLearning/HW1/README.md

 # 1. Intro:
 ### 1.1 [Download Dataset]
-* [Data Source](https://drive.google.com/open?id=1kwYYWL67O0Dcbx3dvZIfbGg9NiHdyisr) (includeing training, validation and testing dataset.)
+* [Data Source](https://drive.google.com/open?id=1kwYYWL67O0Dcbx3dvZIfbGg9NiHdyisr) (including training, validation and testing dataset.)
 ### 1.2 [Dataset Intro]
 * We have 50 types of animals, and each type contains 1300 images.
 The goal for our trained model, i.e. Perceptron, is to recognize the animals in the future as long as we provide it an image.